sequana/sequana-wrappers/wrappers/macs3/README.md

 * genome_size: this is the mappable size of your genome and is a very important parameter
 * mode: 'broad'    # broad or narrow. compulsary parameter
 * paired: True  is the data paired or not.
 Using sequana manager, you can simply set it to manager.paired
 * prefix: tag name.
 All files will be saved in an output directory according to your output files.
-However, you alos need to provide a prefix to all the files that will be generated.
+However, you also need to provide a prefix to all the files that will be generated.
 Set to e.g. 'macs3' or the name of a comparison.

 # Configuration